Samwelabuyeka/ENola/README.md

 ## 🤝 How to Contribute

-OpenDevin is a community-driven project, and we welcome contributions from everyone.
+Caren is a community-driven project, and we welcome contributions from everyone.
 Whether you're a developer, a researcher, or simply enthusiastic about advancing the field of software engineering with AI, there are many ways to get involved:

 - **Code Contributions:** Help us develop the core functionalities, frontend interface, or sandboxing solutions.
 - **Research and Evaluation:** Contribute to our understanding of LLMs in software engineering, participate in evaluating the models, or suggest improvements.
-- **Feedback and Testing:** Use the OpenDevin toolset, report bugs, suggest features, or provide feedback on usability.
+- **Feedback and Testing:** Use the Caren toolset, report bugs, suggest features, or provide feedback on usability.

 For details, please check [this document](./CONTRIBUTING.md).